sudoxnym/ollama-enhanced/README.md

 4. Add this repository URL: `https://github.com/sudoxnym/ollama-enhanced`
 5. Select "Integration" as the category
 6. Click "Add"
-7. Search for "Ollama Web Search" and install it
+7. Search for "Ollama Enhanced" and install it
 8. Restart Home Assistant

 ### Option 2: Manual Installation